 What’s your word-count limit?
 We don’t have a limit, but we reserve the right to reject lengthy pieces on a case-by-case basis.
 We also reserve the right to break larger pieces into several publications spanning several days, in a serial publication style at our discretion.

 We do not retain any rights to your work.
 Even though we may have edited it, you wrote it and it’s yours.
 You may re-post, re-publish and do whatever you would like with it.
-We accept simultaneous submissions, as well as previously published material.
+We DO NOT accept simultaneous submissions; but we do accept previously published material.